 - Development of chronic pain

-Early examination and treatment of any foot, toe, or ankle fracture is essential to a good outcome.
-Your podiatric physician has extensive training and experience in the non-surgical and surgical treatments of these fractures.
+Early examination and treatment of any foot, toe or ankle fracture is essential to a positive outcome.
+Our podiatrists have extensive training and experience in the non-surgical and surgical treatments of these fractures.